ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 ---

 Thank you for your interest in joining our research group at the [National University of Singapore](https://nus.edu.sg), and contribute to [our research agenda](/about) focused on the nexus of novel urban data streams, urban analytics, and geospatial data science, a holistic and unique research agenda in Singapore and Southeast Asia and beyond.
-We continuously welcome motivated and talented prospective researchers from diverse disciplines and countries, who share our research goal of making cities smarter and more data-driven.
+We continuously welcome motivated and talented prospective researchers from diverse disciplines and countries, who share our research goal of making cities smarter and more (geo)data-driven.

 Interested in joining us?
 This website contains more information and some tips, including [answers to frequently asked questions](#faq).